-- Have a digital clock in your classroom.
+- Use a digital clock in your classroom.
 Set it 10 minutes fast, and ask your students what time it "really is."
-After they have mastered subtracting 10 minutes, then change it to five and three etc..
+After they have mastered subtracting 10 minutes, then change it to five and three, etc..
 Encourage drivers to do the same thing with students in their cars. (make sure everyone takes a turn, not just the math geek)

 - If your curriculum supplies you with tic-tac-toe type (4 - 6 columns and 4 - 6 rows) speed drills to practice computation, use the answer key, draw the chart on paper or chalkboard with the answers inside and ask your student(s) to fill in the questions.